 Other Self-Help Groups

-The 12 Step approach has helped millions of people around the world, but some people look for an alternative approach.
+The 12 Step approach has helped millions of people worldwide, but some people look for an alternative approach.
 There are some other groups for those who are looking for alternatives:

 - SMART Recovery – (Self-Management and Recovery Training) is an abstinence-based organisation that uses ‘common sense self-help procedures’ to empower participants to develop a more positive lifestyle.
 It has not yet built up the reputation or evidence base of AA and NA, but there are a growing number of meetings around the country.